birchb1024/karri/README.md

 # Playbook File Syntax

 The playbooks are written in YAML (and possibly JSON).
+The `goyamp` system (or variant of) will be used and provides:

+* variables
+* include of source files
+* reusable macros
+* loading of data - possibly configuration
+* Lua embedding

 ## Example playbook